-The Arbitrator Intelligence initiative and Board of Directors is headed by Founder and Executive Director, Catherine Rogers.
-Remaining Directors are: Vice Director for Strategic Development, Christopher R. Drahozal, Vice Director for Data and Intelligence, Scott Sigmund Gartner, Vice Director for Systems Development, C. Lee Giles, Vice Director for Creative Development, Alexander Wiker, and Vice Director for Analytics, Christopher Zorn.
+The Arbitrator Intelligence Board of Directors is headed by Founder and Executive Director, Catherine Rogers.
+Remaining Directors are: Christopher R. Drahozal, Scott Sigmund Gartner, C. Lee Giles, Alexander Wiker, Christopher Zorn.

 Catherine A. Rogers is a professor of law at Penn State Law and Queen Mary, University of London, where she also co-chairs, together with Stavros Brekoulakis, the Institute for Ethics and Regulation.
 The original idea for Arbitrator Intelligence was first proposed by Professor Rogers in an article published in 2005, and has been further developed in subsequent scholarship and commentary, most recently her book, Ethics in International Arbitration.
 In all her scholarly work and professional endeavors, Professor Rogers seeks to promote transparency, fairness, and professional integrity in international arbitration.

 Christopher R. Drahozal is the Rounds Professor of Law at the University of Kansas School of Law, and served as a Special Advisor to the Consumer Financial Protection Bureau on its empirical study of consumer financial services arbitration.
 His research has provided empirical insights into a wide range of issues in domestic and international arbitration, including the use of arbitration clauses, the outcomes of arbitration proceedings, and the effect of arbitration laws on party choice of the seat of arbitration.